rsanheim/nachos/README.markdown

 Because everyone loves Nachos!

 Sync your watched repos with Github.
+Manage them and stuff.
+Never leave wifi again without all the codes you care about, local.

 And more.